richardvenneman/appsignal-docs/source/support/debugging.html.md

 - Push API key validation
   - Tests if the Push API key that's being used is a valid key at AppSignal.com.
 - Path information
-  - Returns if all the required paths exist and if they are writable.
+  - Tests all required paths if they are writable.
+Also outputs ownership of the current user.
+  - `current_path` - path the diagnose command is run in.
+Should be a path for the application you're trying to debug.
+Usually the same as `root_path`.
   - `root_path` - application path.
 AppSignal will try to find a `config/appsignal.yml` file here.
+  - `log_dir_path` - path the log file is created in.
-  - `log_path` - path the log file is created.
+  - `log_file_path` - path the log file is created.
 Is empty if no viable path could be found.
 - Installation information
   - Something could have gone wrong during the installation of the AppSignal agent.
 This section outputs the `install.log` and `mkmf.log` (Makefile log)